LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotGroups.md

 * You want to enable [automatic, bot-to-bot transfers](conversation-builder-bots-bot-to-bot-transfers.html#automatic-transfers-via-bot-group) for the bots within a given bot group.

-It's common to organize bots into groups based on business function, e.g., Checking group/Savings group, Home Loan group/Auto Loan group, and so on.
-Alternatively, you could organize all your Development bots into one group, your Staging bots into another, and your Production bots into still another.
+It's common to organize bots into groups based on business function.
+You could then further organize them based on environment.
+For example, you might have bot groups for:

+* Checking - Dev
+* Checking - Prod
+* Savings - Dev
+* Savings - Prod

 Note the following about the bots dashboard when bot groups exist: